-- 19.1 Governors are not to receive remuneration from the Trust, provided that this shall not prevent the remuneration of Governors by their employer. - 19.2 The Trust may pay travelling and other expenses to members of the Council of Governors at such rates as the Trust decides from time to time.
+- 18.1 Governors are not to receive remuneration from the Trust, provided that this shall not prevent the remuneration of Governors by their employer. - 18.2 The Trust may pay travelling and other expenses to members of the Council of Governors at such rates as the Trust decides from time to time.

-20. Board of Directors - composition
+19. Board of Directors - composition

-- 20.1 The Trust has a Board of Directors, which comprises both executive and non-executive Directors. - 20.2 The Board of Directors comprises: - 20.2.1 a non-executive Chairman; - 20.2.2 a maximum of eight other non-executive Directors (one of whom may be nominated to be the Senior Independent Director); and
+- 19.1 The Trust has a Board of Directors, which comprises both executive and non-executive Directors. - 19.2 The Board of Directors comprises: - 19.2.1 a non-executive Chair; - 19.2.2 a maximum of eight other non-executive Directors (one of whom may be nominated to be the Senior Independent Director); and

-20.2.3 a maximum of seven executive Directors.

-- 20.3 One of the executive Directors is the Chief Executive. - 20.4 The Chief Executive is the Accounting Officer. - 20.5 One of the executive Directors is the Finance Director. - 20.6 One of the executive Directors is a registered medical practitioner or a registered dentist. - 20.7 One of the executive Directors is a registered nurse or a registered midwife. - 20.8 The Board of Directors shall at all times be constituted so that the number of non-executive Directors (including the Chairman) is equal to or exceeds the number of Executive Directors. - 20.9 The validity of any act of the Board of Directors is not affected by any vacancy among the directors or by any defect in the appointment of any Director.
+- 19.2.3 a maximum of seven executive Directors. - 19.3 One of the executive Directors is the Chief Executive. - 19.4 The Chief Executive is the Accounting Officer. - 19.5 One of the executive Directors is the Finance Director. - 19.6 One of the executive Directors is a registered medical practitioner or a registered dentist. - 19.7 One of the executive Directors is a registered nurse or a registered midwife. - 19.8 The Board of Directors shall at all times be constituted so that the number of non-executive Directors (including the Chair) is equal to or exceeds the number of Executive Directors. - 19.9 The validity of any act of the Board of Directors is not affected by any vacancy among the directors or by any defect in the appointment of any Director.

-21. Board of Directors - general duty
+20. Board of Directors - general duty

-21.1 The general duty of the Board of Directors, and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the members of the Trust as a whole and for the public.
+20.1 The general duty of the Board of Directors, and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the members of the Trust as a whole and for the public.

-22. Board of Directors - qualification for appointment as a non-executive Director
+21. Board of Directors - qualification for appointment as a non-executive Director

-- 22.1 A person may be appointed as a non-executive Director only if: - 22.1.1 he is a member of a Public Constituency or where any of the Trust's hospitals includes a medical or dental school provided by a university, he exercises functions for the purposes of that university; and - 22.1.2 he is not disqualified by virtue of paragraph 27 below.
+- 21.1 A person may be appointed as a non-executive Director only if: - 21.1.1 He or she is a member of a Public Constituency or where any of the Trust's hospitals includes a medical or dental school provided by a university, he or she exercises functions for the purposes of that university; and - 21.1.2 He or she is not disqualified by virtue of paragraph 26 below.

-23. Board of Directors - appointment and removal of Chairman and other non-executive Directors
+22. Board of Directors - appointment and removal of Chair and other non-executive Directors

-- 23.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chairman and the other non-executive Directors. - 23.2 Removal of the Chairman or another non-executive Director shall require the approval of three-quarters of the Members of the Council of Governors. - 23.3 Further provisions with respect to the process for appointing the Chairman and other nonexecutive Directors are set out in Annex 8.
+- 22.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other non-executive Directors. - 22.2 At the General Meeting referred to at paragraph 22.1 the Council of Governors shall decide the: - 22.2.1 period of office; - 22.2.2 remuneration and allowances; and - 22.2.3 the other terms and conditions of office of the Chair and other Non-Executive Directors. - 22.3 Removal of the Chair or another non-executive Director shall require the approval of threequarters of the Members of the Council of Governors.

-24. Board of Directors - appointment of Deputy Chairman
+23. Board of Directors - appointment of Deputy Chair

-24.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the non-executive Directors to be the Deputy Chairman.
+23.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the non-executive Directors to be the Deputy Chair.

-25. Board of Directors - appointment of Senior Independent Director
+24. Board of Directors - appointment of Senior Independent Director